cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

   - `<SUBNET_1>` and `<SUBNET_2>` with the IDs of the subnets in which you want to run the task.
 You can specify any number of subnets that you want
   - `<SG_1>` and `<SG_2>` with the IDs of the security groups for the task.
 You can specify any number of security groups that you want

+## Step 8: Schedule the Task to Run on a Regular Basis

+Now that you have a task that runs CloudQuery, you can schedule it to run on a regular basis using AWS EventBridge scheduler.